 Traffic Safety Stats

 Traffic safety statistics further cripple the NTSB’s 0.05 argument.
-Only two percent of traffic fatalities involve a driver with a BAC in the disputed interval of 0.05 and 0.08.
+Only three percent of traffic fatalities involve a driver with a BAC in the disputed interval of 0.05 and 0.08.
 Focusing limited traffic safety resources on this group—who contribute little hazard on our roads—is not only illogical, but a misappropriation of resources.
 Instead, lawmakers should focus their efforts on the high-BAC and repeat offenders that are responsible for a vast majority of alcohol-related traffic deaths.
 In fact, about 70 percent of alcohol-related traffic fatalities involve a driver with a BAC of 0.15 or above—three times that of 0.05.

 Don’t let the false narrative peddled by the NTSB and others fool you.
 Lowering the arrest level to 0.05 is a mistake that harms local economies, criminalizes responsible behavior, and distracts law enforcement from the biggest threats on the road.